 “This might include passwords stored in a password manager or browser.
 It can even reach your personal photos, e-mails, instant messages, and even business-critical documents.”

 Fortinet’s security research director David Maciejak said this was a serious vulnerability that will exist for a long time.

-Google, Amazon and Microsoft said they have started rolling out security fixes for their cloud service platforms, while Google and Microsoft have also issued security patches for their Web browsers, computers and smartphones.
+Google, Amazon, and Microsoft said they have started rolling out security fixes for their cloud service platforms, while Google and Microsoft have also issued security patches for their Web browsers, computers, and smartphones.

 Android users can accept the automatic security updates provided by device makers and reboot the devices.

-Tony Jarvis, chief strategist at security software firm Check Point Software Technologies, said Apple, which uses Intel products in its laptops and desktops, has also rolled out fixes for its products running on OS X.
+Tony Jarvis, the chief strategist at security software firm Check Point Software Technologies, said Apple, which uses Intel products in its laptops and desktops, has also rolled out fixes for its products running on OS X.